-• All members of staff have been provided with a copy of part one of KCSIE, 2021 which provides an overview of safeguarding duties and responsibilities.
-School leaders will read the entire document.
-All members of staff who work directly with children should at least read Part 1 and must sign to confirm that they have read and understood.
+All members of staff have been provided with a copy of part one of KCSIE, 2022 which provides an overview of safeguarding duties and responsibilities.
+School leaders and governors must read the entire document.
+All members of staff who work directly with children should at least read Part 1 and Annex B and must sign to confirm that they have read it.
+A safeguarding questionnaire is used to test their knowledge following the annual INSET training.
+This record is kept on a training log